 How Dowager’s Hump Harms Your Mandible?

 1. The Office Worker: Consider someone who spends 8-10 hours a day at a desk, constantly hunching over a computer.
 As the dowager’s hump develops, their head moves forward, pushing their mandible into an awkward, retracted position.
 Over time, this misalignment leads to difficulties in chewing, a noticeable jaw ache, and even misaligned teeth.

-2. The Phone Addict: Another example could be someone who is frequently using their phone, often looking down at the screen.
+2. The Phone Addict: Another example could be someone who is frequently using their phone, often looking down at the phone screen.
 This repetitive action strengthens the curvature of the upper back while pulling the lower jaw forward into a prognathic position.
 This can lead to long-term problems like uneven tooth wear and TMJ pain.

+How Dowager’s Hump Harms Your Mandible?